Blockbuster (retailer): 1985–1996: David Cook era and early growth

 In 1990, Blockbuster bought mid-Atlantic rival Erol's which had more than 250 stores.
 In 1992, Blockbuster acquired the Sound Warehouse and Music Plus music retail chains and created Blockbuster Music.
 In October 1993, Blockbuster took a controlling interest in Spelling Entertainment Group, a media company run by television producer Aaron Spelling.
 Blockbuster purchased Super Club Retail Entertainment Corp. on November 22, 1993, from Philips Electronics, N.V. for 5.2 million shares of Blockbuster stock.
 This brought approximately 270 Record Bar, Tracks, Turtles and Rhythm and Views music stores and approximately 160 video retail superstores into the corporation.
 It also owned 35% of Republic Pictures; that company merged with Spelling in April 1994.

 Blockbuster became a multibillion-dollar company, but Huizenga was worried about how new technology could threaten their business, such as video on demand and the growth of cable television.
 In 1991, just three days after Time Warner had announced it would upgrade its cable system, Blockbuster's shares dropped more than 10 percent.
 In 1993, he made an attempt to expand into other areas by investing in Viacom.
 Huizenga also considered buying a cable company, but this was unknown territory for Blockbuster and he decided not to take the risk.
 He also had the idea of a 2,500-acre Blockbuster sports and amusement park in Florida, something Blockbuster was still considering as late as August 1994.
 Unable to come up with a proper solution about how to face the growing threats to the traditional videostore, he made the decision to sell Blockbuster to Viacom and pull out.
 Viacom acquired Blockbuster in 1994 for $8.4 billion to help finance its bid for Paramount in the bidding war with QVC Network Inc. Blockbuster's stock trade had been dropping steadily the months before the merger, with a small rise after the deal was announced, and by the latter part of the decade, its worth was estimated to have fallen to just $4.6 billion.

 The Blockbuster Block Party concept was test-marketed in Albuquerque, New Mexico, and Indianapolis, Indiana, in 1994.
 It was an "entertainment complex" aimed at adults, containing eight themed areas housing a restaurant, games, laser tag arena, and motion simulator rides, and was housed in a windowless building the size of a city block.

-During the 1990s Blockbuster expanded in the United Kingdom, purchasing that country's Ritz Video chain.
+In 1989 Blockbuster expanded in the United Kingdom, purchasing the country's Ritz Video chain.
 The stores were rebranded to Blockbuster.